Optimal Control of Thin-Film Flow on a Flexible Topography

 The mathematical model of thin films is based on the lubrication approximation simplified from the Navier-Stokes equations~\cite{reynolds1886iv}, resulting in a time-dependent Partial Differential Equation (PDE) for the height of the film.
 This model has been extensively studied for its ability to facilitate accurate analytical and numerical calculations \cite{alexander2020stability,lee2011dynamics,matar2007falling,matar2004rupture}.
 This indicates that the characteristic wavelengths of interfacial deformation are significantly larger than the film thickness ratio~\cite{tomlin2019optimal,oron1997long}.
-Additionally, when combined with flexible topographies, further dynamics arise due to elastohydrodynamics~\cite{matar2007falling,matar2004rupture}.
+Additionally, when combined with flexible substrates, further dynamics arise due to elastohydrodynamics~\cite{matar2007falling,matar2004rupture}.
 Craster and Matar's review provides a comprehensive overview of these models~\cite{craster2009dynamics}.
-Traditional models typically assume rigid substrates, but real-world applications increasingly involve flexible topographies~\cite{matar2004rupture}.
+Traditional models typically assume rigid substrates, but real-world applications increasingly involve flexible substrates~\cite{matar2004rupture}.

-Our work develops a PDE-constrained optimisation approach for the control of thin-film flows over a flexible topography.
+Our work develops a PDE-constrained optimisation approach for the control of thin-film flows over a flexible substrate.
 Our thin film model allows for the rupture of films as well as the coalescence of bubbles.
-We focus on finding the distributed force influencing the flexible topography that minimises a cost function, for example, the difference between the observed height of the thin film and some desired function.
+We focus on finding the distributed force influencing the flexible substrate that minimises a cost function, for example, the difference between the observed height of the thin film and some desired function.